-Condition of Approval: All required and proposed pedestrian and bicycle paths shall be located no closer than 15 feet from the boundary of a significant wetland.
+3. Streets shall be constructed as far from significant wetlands as practicable with the toe of slope falling no closer than 15 feet from the boundary of a significant wetland.

 B. Stormwater facilities.

 1. All stormwater facilities constructed in the Greenway must be designed according to City standards and shall be designed to enhance the water quality, habitat, and aesthetic values of the Greenway as determined by the City.
 2. Stormwater detention and pre-treatment facilities excluding piping and outfall structures may be located no closer than 15 feet from any significant wetland unless the facility will enhance wetland values as defined in VMC 18.10 as determined by the City.